|Difficulty||Light||EC Range||pH Range:||Time to Harvest|

 Time to Harvest:

 Tomatoes take ~3 months from the time that you start from seed, to when you are able to begin harvesting.
 It can take slightly less time if you are experienced and follow the optimal practices perfectly.
-It can take longer and you will receive less yield if you follow the practices less precisely.
-But, everybody can grow tomatoes in their iHarvest®!
+It can take longer (up to ~5 months) and you will receive less yield if you follow the practices less precisely.
+But, everybody can grow tomatoes at home!

 Tomatoes are a lot of fun to grow, and they are a forgiving plant.
-You don’t have to be perfect to grow and enjoy your own tomatoes in the iHarvest® Indoor Garden.
+You don’t have to be perfect to grow and enjoy your own tomatoes indoors.
 The more closely you follow the directions, the more tomatoes you will have.
-But even without following the direction perfectly, you will be able to grow tomatoes successfully in the iHarvest®.
+But even without following the direction perfectly, you will be able to grow tomatoes successfully.
 And remember, IGWorks® and our online Facebook community are always here to help!